5. Fortnightly synchronous Q&A session

 If using Zoom:

-- Enable Zoom in your Canvas subject
+- Enable Zoom in your LMS subject

 - Ask any teaching staff to install and familiarise themselves with Zoom.